commandini/codecup-insights/README.md

 This project can be used for generating and presenting various statistics about [CodeCup](https://www.codecup.nl/intro.php) competitions.

+Some statistics related to CodeCup 2025 final competition can be viewed at https://commandini.github.io/codecup-insights

 ## How it works

 The statistics files have been prepared via Java (```core/Main.java```).
 It loads the respective CSV file(s) retrieved